Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Opposite in beliefs to the Samurai the ninja developed and mastered ninjutsu skills, perfecting traditional weapon techniques as well a non-traditional weapons such as the shurikan, daggers, brass knuckles, rope ladders, caltops, grappling hooks, smoke bombs and an arsenal of many poisons (poisonous plants & mushrooms).
 Ninjas learned to convincingly pretend to be dead, be completely aware of their environment, could stay submerged in water for several minutes and scale a wall very quickly, a good ninja was also trained to withstand torture (SAS interrogation resistance) and would prefer death rather than reveal their identity or what their mission was.

-Ninja's training started in childhood, and because of this constant conditioning from an early age the trained ninja could walk further, run faster, jump higher and swim faster, and to a longer distance than most ordinary men (run faster, jump higher conditioning now called parkour 2013 - 2014 and other stunts).
+Ninja's training started in childhood, and because of this constant conditioning from an early age the trained ninja could walk further, run faster, jump higher and swim faster, and to a longer distance than most ordinary men.

-Ninja's training even stretched to learning to be a good cook, carrying homemade concentrate foods on long campaigns, but at the same time being able to recognize and cook most edible food growing in any location, he or she was a trained survivalist which meant he could locate medicinal and cooking herbs to heal and make food with, fully trained to have an understanding of useful mineral deposits leading to the manufacture of a homemade explosive device should the situation call for explosives to get the job done (SAS Survival Guide Escape & Evasion Part 1).
-25 Survival Myths That Could Actually Hurt You.
+Ninja's training even stretched to learning to be a good cook, carrying homemade concentrate foods on long campaigns, but at the same time being able to recognize and cook most edible food growing in any location, he or she was a trained survivalist which meant he could locate medicinal and cooking herbs to heal and make food with, fully trained to have an understanding of useful mineral deposits leading to the manufacture of a homemade explosive device should the situation call for explosives to get the job done.

 The ninjas job was to uncover any information about the enemy, disrupt the enemy, assassinate opposing leaders and win at all costs.

 Ninja Sanity: The ninja was under extreme emotional and physical stress from an early age, how did the ninja deal with emotional and mental pressures?
-The answer is through meditation, not just tai chi chuan (meditation in motion) and breathing meditations but body awareness meditations (such as Zhan Zhuang: pronounced jam jong) and empty mind meditational techniques.
+The answer is through meditation, not just tai chi chuan (meditation in motion) and breathing meditations but body awareness meditations (such as Zhan Zhuang: pronounced jam jong and Vipassana or clear seeing/insight) and empty mind meditational techniques.

 Most Japanese clans practiced prayer (praying is a form of meditation no-matter what god you believe in) of some sort either by visiting the shrine of their ancestors or meditating on the shrine that was usually in the dojo where they practiced their skills.
 For the ninja to let go of what they had just done and wipe their conscious clean, and as a way to access their reality (let go of the things they had done and put aside many personalities they may have been on the last job), to access their true selves, meditation was taught and used as a ninja tool to take control over the emotions for deep cognitive stress relief and a way to control or subdue physical pain that was causing mental difficulties (physical pain is sent from the damaged part of the body to the brain, the brain reads the pain signals and decides the level of discomfort the damage deserves, learning to control pain through deep meditative relaxation can to some degree be achieve through constant meditation technique practice).